 - Writers draw and talk about what they need in order to tell their story.
-They transition their stories from drawings to sentences that tell their true story. - Writers use checklists, vowel charts, word walls, partners and storytelling words to give themselves extra power when writing. - Writers use partners to help revise their writing to make it more fun to read. - Writers revise, add feelings, and make a piece beautiful for publication.
+They transition their stories from drawings to sentences that tell their true story. - Writers use checklists, vowel charts, word walls, partners and storytelling words to give themselves extra power when writing. - Writers use partners to help revise their writing to make it more fun to read. - Writers revise, add feelings, and make a piece beautiful for publication. - Writers are invited to wonder, compare and contrast, imitate, play, and share and celebrate the conventions of language they see in the writing all around them.

-- How do writers write stories that people can really read? - What tools give writers extra power? - How do partners help make stories more fun to read? - How do writers prepare for publication?
+- How do writers write stories that people can really read? - What tools give writers extra power? - How do partners help make stories more fun to read? - How do writers prepare for publication? - How can writers play with the conventions of language to strengthen their writing?